JiayingClaire/Python/README.md

-# helpful learning materials of Python
+# learning materials & practice of Python